alf808/newsapp/README.md

 1. Download and install the latest Oracle VM Virtualbox application at <a href="https://www.virtualbox.org/">https://www.virtualbox.org/</a>.
 2. Download and install the latest HashiCorp Vagrant application at <a href="https://www.vagrantup.com/downloads.html">https://www.vagrantup.com/downloads.html</a>.
 3. Download and unpack the VM configuration at <a href="https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip">https://s3.amazonaws.com/video.udacity-data.com/topher/2018/April/5acfbfa3_fsnd-virtual-machine/fsnd-virtual-machine.zip</a>.
-4. `$ cd /vagrant` into this newly unpacked directory.
+4. `cd /vagrant` into this newly unpacked directory.
-5. The next step will start the Linux VM. **Please note that the next step may take a few hours (in my case on cellular data in Thailand) to run initially since it is downloading a Linux Ubuntu distro with a size of nearly 5 GB, and an additional 1 GB for distro upgrades.**
+5. `vagrant up` will start the Linux VM. **Please note that this step may take a few hours (in my case on cellular data in Thailand) to run initially since it is downloading a Linux Ubuntu distro with a size of nearly 5 GB, and an additional 1 GB for distro upgrades.**
-`$ vagrant up`
-6. `$ vagrant ssh` will log you into the Linux shell.
+6. `vagrant ssh` will log you into the Linux shell.
 7. `cd /vagrant`
 8. Download and unpack the <a href="https://d17h27t6h515a5.cloudfront.net/topher/2016/August/57b5f748_newsdata/newsdata.zip">newsdata</a>.
 9. `psql -d news -f newsdata.sql` will install and populate the Postgresql database.